OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 # Write a program that takes the ages of two people as input from the user.
 Compare the irages using comparison operators (==, !=, >, <, >=, <=) and print messages indicating the results (e.g., "Person 1 is older than Person 2").

+# Unit five : Randomisation in python

+1. What is Randomisation ?
+Randomisation is the process of generating a sequence of numbers that are not repeatable.
+This means that each time the program is run, the same sequence of numbers will be generated.

+2. Why use randomisation ?
+- Generate random numbers
+- Simulate random events
+- Generate random choices
+- Generate random sequences
+- Generate random data sets

+3. How to use randomisation ?
+- Import the random module
+- Use the random() function to generate a random number between 0 and 1
+- Use the randrange() function to generate a random number between a specified range
+- Use the shuffle() function to shuffle a list
+- Use the choice() function to choose a random element from a list

+#